microsoft/RecursiveExtractor/README.md

 ## Command Line
 ### Installing
 1. Ensure you have the latest [.NET SDK](https://dotnet.microsoft.com/download).
-2. run `dotnet tool install -g Microsoft.CST.RecursiveExtractor.Cli`
+2. Run `dotnet tool install -g Microsoft.CST.RecursiveExtractor.Cli`

-This adds `RecursiveExtractor` to your path so you can run it directly from the shell.
+This adds `RecursiveExtractor` to your path so you can run it directly from your shell.

 ### Running
 Basic usage is: `RecursiveExtractor --input archive.ext --output outputDirectory`